 There are many talented arts and crafts people making beautiful personalised gifts for us pet lovers.
-I LOVE the gifts I have received in the image of my dogs; they really are touching and make me smile every time I pass them at home.
-Here […]
+I LOVE the gifts I have received in the image of my dogs- they make me smile every time I pass them at home.
+Here are some brilliant people […]

 Month: January 2019